luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Append new messages to list
     - Scroll to bottom when new message arrives
 3. Update ConversationDetail to handle real-time subscriptions
+4. **Implement message pagination (REQUIRED):**
+    - Load only the last 100 messages initially, with a "Load Older Messages" button to fetch the next 100 messages
+    - Update `fetchMessages` to accept optional `beforeDate` parameter and limit to 100 messages
+    - Use `.order("created_at", { ascending: false }).limit(100)` for initial load (newest first, then reverse for display)
+    - Track oldest message date to determine where to load from
+    - Add "Load Older Messages" button that fetches messages where `created_at < oldestMessageDate`
+    - Prepend older messages to the array (not append)
+    - The existing index `idx_messages_conversation_created` makes this efficient
+    - Keep the sort in Realtime handler as a safety net when appending new messages
+    - **Critical:** Conversations will quickly grow to 100+ messages.
+Pagination must be implemented before launch to prevent performance issues.
-4. Test: Open conversation on two devices, send message from one, verify it appears on other
+5. Test: Open conversation on two devices, send message from one, verify it appears on other
-5. Handle edge cases: Multiple tabs, connection loss, reconnection
+6. Handle edge cases: Multiple tabs, connection loss, reconnection

 **Testing:**